dnaumenko/spark-realtime-analytics-sample/README.md

 It's based on [gettyimages/docker-spark](https://github.com/gettyimages/docker-spark).

 Simply run `docker-compose up` to get the running cluster on your machine.
-By default, it binds master's Spark UI to [localhost:7081](http://localhost:7081).
+By default, it binds master's Spark UI to [localhost:8081](http://localhost:8081).
+Worker node use 4G of memory by default.

 In addition, it binds spark-default.conf from this repo `conf` directory to a container.
 You can override the defaults there.